olsson82/rivendellweb/README.md

 The goal with this is to be able to do the most things from this system.

-**This is still in development so there can be things that not works, contain bugs and things can be changed.**
+**This is still in development so there can be things that not works, contain bugs and things can be changed.
+You use it at your own risk.
+Do not use it on a live rivendell machine unless you know what you are doing, and that you know it will not brake your system.**

 ## The project
 This project started after i fixed some bugs in an old script by Brian McGlynn for to use with Rivendell Radio Automation.
 The original script can be found here: https://github.com/bpm1992/rivendell/tree/rdweb/web/rdphp